sit3kk/Shortest_Path/README.md

 * Bellman-Ford algorithm is a graph search algorithm that computes the shortest paths from a single source vertex to all other vertices in a weighted graph.
 It can handle graphs with negative edge weights and can detect negative cycles.

-# Requirements
-Python 3.10 and later.

-# Installation
-* Download file main.py
-* Open cmd
-* Go to the folder where main.py is located
-* Use command "python main.py"

 # Usage
 * The first click of the left mouse button marks the starting point.
 * The second click of the left mouse button marks the ending point.